Poojadj/Shell/README.md

 Input from and output to files, such as ./d < in.txt and ./inc > in.txt supported.
 (Both can work simultaneously.)

 Support piping upto 2 levels - such as ./inc | ./d and ./inc | ./d | ./t

+Issues :

+For some freaking reason, editor does'nt work properly.
+Looks like editor has grudge against me or something.